iotaledger/iota.js/documentation/docs/tutorials/nft-transactions/03-mint-new-nft.md

 NFT Address: rms1zpspc8r2v7e9c3f6y2r0vwdy879x3t4cvk7v2d3jednsu6h69tgj5y8mzdm
 ```

-Remember that the NFT ID remains constant and known by every node software regardless the transactions (NFT Outputs
+Remember that the NFT ID remains constant and known by every node regardless of the transactions (NFT Outputs
 generated) issued.
-That means that you can query, through the Tangle Explorer for instance, the current NFT Output of an
+That means you can query, through the [Tangle Explorer](https://explorer.shimmer.network/testnet),
+for instance, the current NFT Output of an
-NFT by just supplying the NFT ID or its representation as a Bech32 address.
+NFT by supplying the NFT ID or its representation as a Bech32 address.

 ## Putting It All Together